IAIK/pairings_in_c/README.md

 $ out/bin/demo-application
 ~~~

+## Android Demo

+The Android demo implements the group signature scheme by Boneh et al [2].
+It uses the android-ndk to delegate the group signature operations to native C code built upon our library and to transfer the data involved in the group signature operations via the Java Native Interface (JNI).
+The native code provides both the sign and verify operations and is supplied with the secret group credentials from the Java code.

+The application can be started in either signer or verifier mode.
+The signer obtains a signature for a specific message from our library using JNI and transmits the resulting signature to the verifier using Near Field Communication (NFC).
+The generated signatures are transferred via NFC to a device running the application as a verifier.
+The verifier receiving the anonymous group signature then checks its validity.
+However, for demonstration purposes it also implements the opening feature that usually is only available to the group manager, allowing to reveal the signer's identity.

 ## Usage

 Using the library is straight forward given the header files and the static library (libpairings_in_c.a).
 It has however to be considered that the user code is compiled with the same `ARCHITECTURE` preprocessor definition as during compilation of the library.